nlpfd/Local-Green-Energy-Forecast-Visualisation/README.md

    - `xlsxwriter`

 3. **Run the Code**:
-   Update the `postcode` and `postcodes` variables in the script to your desired locations and run the code to generate the energy forecast and visualization tiles.
+   Update the `postcode` and `postcodes` variables in the script to your desired locations and run the code to generate the energy forecast and visualisation tiles.
    ```bash
    python main.py
    ```